a beginner friendly hackathon

 What is a hackathon?

 A hackathon is an event where teams or inviduals rush to make a creative project.
 Throughout, there will be free workshops intended to guide you in creating your project.
-At the end of the time slot, contestants have the oppurtunity to demo their projects to judges and win prizes.
+At the end of the time slot, contestants have the opportunity to demo their projects to judges and win prizes.

 Where will we submit?